uccser/cs-field-guide/text/chapters/en-formal-languages.md

 What do you get if you search for " ... " (three dots with a space before and after)?

 Now try searching for "ic.".
-The "." matches any letter, but if you really wanted a full stop, you need to write it like this "ic\\." --- use this search to find "ic" at the end of a sentence.
+The "." matches any letter, so if you really wanted a full stop, you need to write it like this "ic\\." --- use this search to find "ic" at the end of a sentence.

 Another special symbol is "\\d", which matches any digit.
 Try matching 2, 3 or 4 digits in a row (for example, two digits in a row is "\\d\\d").